John Tuhaika

-John Tuhaika Jr. is the current Minister for Traditional Governance, Peace and Ecclesiastical Affairs (MTGPEA) in Solomon Islands.
+John Tuhaika Jr. is the current Minister for Police, National Security and Correctional Services in Solomon Islands.
 He has held positions within Solomon Islands government and is a current Member of Parliament for Rennell and Bellona Constituency.

 Early life and education

 Tuhaika attended the University of South Pacific, where he studied a Bachelor in Economics and a Masters in Governance studies.

 He also attended the Australian National University where he completed a Master of Laws in International Law, and the University of Singapore where he studied a Diploma in Regional Trade Policy.

 Political career

 Tuhaika previously worked at the Ministry of Foreign Affairs and External Trade.

 In the April 2024 national election, Tuhaika was elected as MP for Rennell and Bellona Constituency.
 He was later appointed Minister of Public Service (MPS) under the Government for National Unity and Transformation.